TutorLyft Logo

 Applying Retrieval Practice

 Retrieval practice involves recalling information without looking at your notes or textbook.
 This can be as simple as self-testing or explaining the material to someone else.
 Each retrieval session strengthens your memory and knowledge of the subject.
+This process actively engages your brain, reinforcing neural connections that support learning and retention.
 A study from StudyRight suggests that this practice makes your study sessions more efficient and helps in solidifying the information in your mind.

 Memory Boosting Tips